RP Photonics logo

 The degree of pump saturation will in general depend on the intensity of signal (laser) light.
 In a laser, for example, the lasing process may clamp the upper-state population to some relatively low level, so that the degree of pump saturation is also clamped (in steady-state operation) as soon as the laser threshold is reached: above threshold, there is no further dependence on pump power, except if the transverse profile of the excitation density is significantly power-dependent.

-Note that a high level of excitation in some portion of the gain medium does not inevitably lead to significant pump saturation effects.
-The point is that a reduced pump absorption at some point can increase the pump intensity in other parts of the gain medium.
-What matters is essentially the overall absorbed pump power.
+Note that a high level of excitation in some portion of the gain medium does not inevitably lead to significant pump saturation effects in terms of reduced pump absorption efficiency, since the pump absorption may still be quite strong at other positions, e.g. in a long enough doped fiber.

 Measurement of Pump Absorption